310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 But then, they did another check up for me and confirmed I have no symptoms of the disease whatsoever, so don't worry!
 I've completely recovered!
 Sorry for leaving you all alone!
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori yare %}
 No, it would've been way more bothersome if you came over while you were feeling sick…

-Anyway, I get why *you* weren’t around, but why didn't Shinkai-senpai show up…?
 {% endbubble %}

+{% bubble Midori curious %}
+Anyway, I get why Morisawa-senpai wasn’t around, but why didn't Shinkai-senpai show up…?
+{% endbubble %}

-{% bubble Kanata v2 %}
+{% bubble Kanata smile %}
 ufufu~ i am sorry, was it lonely?

 you see, chiaki kept trying to come and see you [three], no matter how many times people told him [not] to go…